 In today’s fast-growing companies, HR and Finance teams at fast-growing companies often feel stuck in the messy middle, caught in a frustrating in-between: They’re growing too fast for spreadsheets and emails to keep up, but not quite ready for the complexity of an enterprise solution.

-The result?
-Siloed data, misaligned plans, and growing tension between two critical teams.
-When data and systems are fragmented, both teams are forced to work around each other instead of working together, which slows down decision-making and increases risk.
+When HR and Finance don’t work from the same system, the result is siloed data, misaligned plans, and growing tension between two critical teams.
+When data and systems are fragmented, both teams are forced to work around each other instead of working together, which slows down decision-making, increases risk, and erodes confidence.

 Let’s look at the challenges of being caught in the middle—and how the right tech can turn division into collaboration.